SlipknotTN/Dogs-Vs-Cats-Playground/deep_learning/tensorflow/README.md

 ### [Optional] Load graph into tensorboard

 This script is useful to visualize the architecture, it works with pb files (frozen graph with weights or only graph definition).
-It is useful to see layer names, choice which layers retrains, see layers input sizes, etc...
+It is useful to see layer names, choose which layers retrains, see layers input sizes, etc...

 #### Load graph example